Raquele-Crotti/Grammable/README.md

   password: password
   host: localhost
   ```
 comment out last two lines on file for username and password.

-Change directory into your Flixter project
+Change directory into your Grammable project
   ```
   $ cd /vagrant/src/grammable
   ```